 So that we're all on the same page –

-At Mason, policy exists following a decentralized model.
-Academic administration is governed on three levels: university, college, and department, allowing these units to tailor specialized policies to their practice and curriculum.
-Consult your department to obtain unit-specific policies.
+At Mason, policy exists following a hierarchical model in which academic administration is governed by policy on three levels: university, college, and department.
+This structure allows units to tailor specialized policies to their practice and curriculum while also ensuring compliance with federal, state, and university regulations and policies.
+Consult your college or department to obtain unit-specific policies.

 - University Catalog: The University Catalog is the authoritative source for all policy related to students’ progress through academic degree programs, and is the definitive source for information on the degree programs themselves.